dexters1/backporting_tool/README.md

 # backporting_tool
 A small, efficient Python-based solution for backporting changes from the recently updated C file to the old one.
+Wraps diff and patch command line utilities for backporting changes.

 # Requirements
 - Ubuntu 20.04 or higher
 - Python 3.8 or higher
-- command line utility: diff 3.7 or higher
+- Command line utility: diff 3.7 or higher
-- command line utility: patch 2.7.6 or higher
+- Command line utility: patch 2.7.6 or higher

 it only uses the python standard library so the requirements.txt file is empty.